REGnosys/rosetta-code-generators/README.md

 In package ```src/test/java/com/regnosys/rosetta/sample/framework``` there is some infrastructure code

 that weaves together, using the Google Guice dependency injection mechanism, all the necessary elements to run a rosetta enabled app and then parses a sample rosetta file.

-Then we filter the rosetta root elements to get the rosetta classes and then we construct a map,

-the keys of which are the produced source code file names while the corresponding values contain the actual source for that file name

 In folder ```src/test/resources/rosetta``` you can see two files: